Ardelyo/CodeX-AI-File-Assistant/readme.md

 </pre>
 </div>

-This endeavor was undertaken with dedication and a passion for exploring the intersection of artificial intelligence and practical software utilities.
+This endeavor was undertaken with dedication and a passion for exploring the intersection of artificial intelligence and practical software utilities, as part of the **Unix Series**.

 <div align="center">
   <a href="https://github.com/Ardelyo">